 - Assess your capacity.
 How many projects can you handle?
 If you’re fortunate enough to land multiple gigs, make sure you don’t overreach and let down clients.

 - Consider your infrastructure – what facilities and equipment are needed?

 - Map out the necessary operational systems, from accounts and sales to IT and quality control

-- List any regulatory standards to which your organisation must conform
+- List any regulatory standards to which your organization must conform

 6. State your rates